hobbymachinist/els/docs/els.md

 #### Reverse direction

 Reverses feed direction.
-The usual direction is right to left towards spindle with counter clockwise rotation of spindle.
+The usual direction is right to left towards spindle.

 #### Z/X

-1. Set Z axis, jogging and setting min / max positions for virtual stop.
+1. Set Z axis, jogging
-2. Pressing the button again switches to X axis setting, only used for zeroing the DRO reading.
+2. Pressing the button again switches to X axis setting, only used for zeroing the DRO reading (if available).

 #### 0